PINTO0309/TensorflowLite-bin/README.md

 git apply mediapipe_customop_patch/*
 ```

 - Added FlexDelegate and XNNPACK as build options.
+If you want to keep the binary size as small as possible, change `tflite_pip_with_flex` and `tflite_with_xnnpack` to `false` and build.
 ```bash
 nano tensorflow/lite/tools/pip_package/build_pip_package_with_bazel.sh